ICAEW.com works better with JavaScript enabled.

 What is the outlook for UK GDP?

-The UK’s growth in the near-term will partly be determined by the extent to which the boost to people’s incomes from weaker inflation is curtailed by caution to spend and invest, amid a weakening labour market and high interest rates.
+UK’s growth in the near-term will partly be determined by the extent to which the support to people’s incomes from moderate inflation and lower interest rates is curtailed by caution among businesses and consumers to spend and invest, amid tax rises and growing global uncertainty.

 Some of the main challenges facing UK GDP